-GET TO GRIPS WITH YOUR DOGS GARDEN BARKING - Self-Study Course
+GET TO GRIPS WITH YOUR DOGS GARDEN BARKING: Self-Study Course

 Course Overview

 Excessive garden barking is a common problem for adopters of Romanian & foreign rescue dogs, and of course it’s something that can cause a lot of problems!
+It can not only be disruptive, frustrating & stressful for you, but also your neighbours as well as your dog, especially during the summer months.

-With many of our overseas rescue dogs being descendants of street dogs, (even though they may never have been an actual street dog themselves) their genetics predispose them to be alert barkers.
+Many of our overseas rescue dogs are descendants of street dogs, (even though they may never have been an actual street dog themselves) which means their genetics predispose them to be alert barkers.
 They are often environmentally sensitive, naturally territorial & suspicious of new things, unfamiliar people or anything out of the ordinary.

 This can result in a lower threshold for barking behaviour.

 Barking is their ‘go to’ instinctive behaviour choice.
-If it moves bark at it, if I’m worried about it bark at it, if it makes a noise bark at it, if I don’t like it bark at it, if it looks scary or weird bark at it.
+If it moves bark at it - if I’m worried about it bark at it - if it makes a noise bark at it - if I don’t like it bark at it - if it looks scary or weird bark at it.

-They bark first because their default mechanism is; 'I don’t know what this is, therefore I want to make sure it knows I'm here, I'm ready to defend myself if necessary & I'd like it to go away or keep it's distance until I can decide whether it’s a threat/not a threat, safe/not safe, going to hurt me/not going to hurt me, a problem/not a problem etc.'
+They bark first because their default mechanism is; 'I don’t know what this is, therefore I want to make sure it knows I'm here.
+I'm ready to defend myself if necessary & I'd like it to go away or keep it's distance until I can decide whether it’s a threat/not a threat, safe/not safe, going to hurt me/not going to hurt me, a problem/not a problem etc.'

 Which obviously means you can end up with quite a lot of barking!

-It can also be more prominent with newly adopted dogs who are still acclimating to an unfamiliar and busier environment than they will have been used to.
+Excessive Barking & New Arrivals: It can also be more prominent with newly adopted dogs who are still acclimating to an unfamiliar and busier environment than they will have been used to.

-Additionally, adolescent dogs aged between 7 months and 2 years often undergo sensitive developmental phases that can trigger anxiety or fear towards previously overlooked stimuli.
+Excessive barking & Adolescent Dogs: Adolescent dogs aged between 7 months and 2 years often undergo sensitive developmental phases that can trigger anxiety or fear towards previously overlooked stimuli.
 During this period, they may develop barking tendencies or reactive behaviours that, if not addressed early on, may persist into adulthood.

 • Providing immediate relief & minimising stress & frustration for you and your 'barky' dogs